The curse.

 I'd seen, take it or get out - and I'd got out.

 No doubt the therapist thought that I'd brought all this on myself?
 My fault because?
 She had a point.
-If a person wont blame the other, I had not told her any details about the driving into the wall, and other awful things.
+If a person wont blame the other, I had not told her any details about the threats to drive into the wall, and other awful things.
+Too, too awful to write here.
 But I'd tried telling her and that hadn't gone well.

-I remember sitting on her sofa and forcing myself to use his strategy, I cried.
+So when I needed a car, I remember sitting on her sofa in 1993 and forcing myself to use his strategy, to use his words.
+After all, seemed to work for him!
+I cried.
 And eventually I managed to say "tell my husband (!) this has to stop...this isn't fair".
 I was by this point almost hysterical as I described how I had to give him more and more and..
-And because of the therapy contract - about harm to self or others - I could not say...because if I don't he threatens to kill himself, and my children!
+And because of the therapy contract - about harm to self or others - I could not say...because if I don't he threatens to kill...

-Because if I'd said that, in therapy, he'd have done it...
+Because if I'd said that, he'd have done it...

 And now it is back.